sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Operator can select any of these custom event profiles to change default properties of events.
 The selected profile is persistent across reboots and will be in effect until operator selects either default or another custom profile.

-In addition to storing events in DB, framework forwards log messages corresponding to all the events to syslog.
+In addition to storing events in EVENT_DB, framework forwards log messages corresponding to all the events to syslog.
 Syslog message displays the type (alarm or event), action (raise, clear or acknowledge) - when the message corresponds to an event of an alarm, name of the event and detailed message.

 gNMI clients can subscribe to receive events as they are raised.
 Subscribing through REST is being evaluated.